Grant hits jumper at buzzer, Trail Blazers top Suns 108-106 - WHIZ News

 Portland is now tied with Phoenix atop the Western Conference at 6-2.
 The Suns’ two losses both came against the Blazers.

+“I am going to give it to him every time,” Booker said.
+“Whoever is open on this team, that is what it comes down to, trusting your teammates and every possession I am going to do that.”

-The Blazers were playing without the high-scoring backcourt of Damian Lillard (right calf strain) and Anfernee Simons (left foot inflammation).
-The two have combined to average 53 points per game this season.
+The Blazers won despite missing Lillard and Simons, who have combined to average 53 points per game this season.

 The Suns had their own injury issues.
 They were missing both of their backup point guards — Cam Payne and Duane Washington Jr. — so when All-Star Chris Paul was on the bench it was a challenge to get good shots.